📓 Blog Post 17 – “Kindness, Anger, and the Temptation to Snap”

 Have limits. ⚖️

-Have consequences for betrayal. ⚔️
+Have consequences for those who cross certain lines. ⚔️

 Because real strength isn’t never getting hurt.
 It’s knowing the risk — and choosing to care anyway. ❤️🔥